 If you’ve been injured on the job and feel that your employer isn’t taking your workers’ compensation claim seriously, don’t take matters into your own hands, or worse, give up on the claim process entirely.

 You can get the compensation you deserve, and you don’t have to do it alone.
-The Krebs Law Firm specializes in workers’ comp cases in Missouri and it costs nothing to reach out to us for a free consultation.
+The Krebs Law Firm has lots of experience with workers’ comp cases in Missouri and it costs nothing to reach out to us for a free consultation.
 We only get paid if you get paid.
 Contact our office today.

 Don’t try taking on the insurance companies alone.
 Call The Krebs Law Firm for a free consultation.
 You need an experienced workers compensation attorney at your side to make sure you get what you deserve for your workplace injury.
 Call The Krebs Law Firm locally at (417) 883-5886 or toll free at (800) 345-0535.